This website uses cookies and asks your personal data to enhance your browsing experience.

 Germany is one of the most desirable immigration destinations for both EU and non-EU citizens.
-While for the first category of applicants, there are no visa requirements, the second must obtain work and residence permits most of the time.
+While for the first category of applicants, there are no visa requirements, the second category must obtain work and residence permits most of the time.
 Russian citizens are also subject to visa requirements if they want to relocate to Germany.

 Are there any special requirements for Russian citizens?

-One of the most frequent questions our immigration lawyer receives from persons who want to move to Germany from Russia under the current circumstances is if they need to comply with any additional requirements.
+One of the most frequent questions our immigration lawyer receives from persons who want to move to Germany from Russia under the current circumstances is whether they need to comply with any additional requirements.
 The answer is no. Furthermore, the German government has taken measures to support Russian citizens who are endangered by the conflict in Ukraine.

 In this light:

-- the German government has issued a fast-track visa approval procedure for Russian citizens at risk;
+• the German government has issued a fast-track visa approval procedure for Russian citizens at risk;

-- Russian citizens who work for international companies can also move to Germany based on an expedited procedure of obtaining work permits;
+• Russian citizens who work for international companies can also move to Germany based on an expedited procedure of obtaining work permits.

 If you plan to immigrate to Germany from Russia under other conditions, we kindly invite you to refer to our lawyers who will offer appropriate support.
 Non-EU citizens must comply with different requirements if they want to move and obtain German residence permits.
 They can be eligible for temporary or permanent visas depending on how long they have been legally living here.
 For tailored support, please address our lawyers who can advise you.